 - Stay away from the edge of docks and ramps. - Check that bridgeplates and dockboards are secure.
 Be certain that either the trailer wheels are chocked or the trailer is locked to the dock.
 Check capacities.
 Be sure your truck, with load, isn't too heavy for where you are driving. - Make sure the load you are moving is stable.
 Spread the forks as far as you can and center the load.
 Insert the forks as far under the load as you can.
 Be even more careful with long, high or wide loads.
-They can be less stable. - Use forward tilt only when you have the load over a stack or close to the floor.
-Use minimum fork tilt to pick up or place a load.
-When lifting or lowering outside a rack, keep the load backrest vertical or tilted back slightly. - Don't take your truck onto an elevator unless you are authorized.
+They can be less stable. - With the model WR, use minimum fork tilt to pick up or place a load.
+When lifting or lowering outside a rack, keep the load backrest vertical or tilted slightly back. - Don't take your truck onto an elevator unless you are authorized.
 Check the capacity or load limit and make sure there are no people present.
 Enter forks first and set the brake.